ml-starter-packs/mlflow-experiment/README.md

-# MLflow On-Premise Deployment using Docker Compose
+# Full-Stack Demonstration of MLflow Deployment and Use with docker-compose

 Easily deploy an MLflow tracking server with 1 command.

 MinIO S3 is used as the artifact store and MySQL server is used as the backend store.